 The signal to start the Wigilia supper is not dictated by the clock, but rather by the appearance of the first star in the sky, which reminds us of the comet that appeared over Bethlehem to announce the birth of Christ and guide the shepherds and the three kings to the stable.

 After the opłatek, the solemn supper begins.
 This supper is unique.
 Firstly, it is meatless (a tradition connected with the ancient celebration of All Souls Day).
-Next, the menu is very specific.
-It must consist of something from the garden (vegetable salads and a special dessert from poppy seeds); from the field (potatoes, grain i.e. bread); from the orchard (fruit, nuts); from the forest (mushrooms, honey, cranberries); and something from the water (fish, especially carp and herring).
+Next, the menu in particular.
+It must consist of something from the garden (vegetable salads and a special dessert from poppy seeds); from the field (potatoes, grain, i.e. bread); from the orchard (fruit, nuts); from the forest (mushrooms, honey, cranberries); and something from the water (fish, especially carp and herring).
 There are thirteen traditional dishes on the table, as there were twelve apostles and Christ.

 The table is covered with a white tablecloth under which is put some hay to remind us that Christ was born in the stable in poverty.
 There must always be one spare place at the table for an unexpected guest, a custom connected with the old belief that the souls of the dead members of the family might visit home that evening.

-The ceremonial Wigilia supper, the Christmas tree lights and the carol singing together create the very special joyful climate of the holy night.
+The ceremonial Wigilia supper, the Christmas tree lights and the carol singing together create the extraordinary joyful climate of the holy night.
 The ceremony lasts till midnight when the whole family goes to church to Christmas Mass.

-The next two days of Christmas are also very special but don’t have this unique and magic charm of the Polish Christmas Eve.
+The next two days of Christmas are also unusual but don’t have this unique and magic charm of the Polish Christmas Eve.